techmexdev/oauthlib/README.md

-# NOTE --
+# DEPRECATION NOTICE

-Project has been abandoned as it was decided to completely write a new, more secure and correct OAuth2.0 implementation for Golang from scratch.
-This is here as a reference for others, and for myself.
+This project has been abandoned very early in to the rewrite, as it was decided to completely write a new, more secure and correct OAuth2.0 implementation for Golang from scratch.
+This is left here as a reference for others, and for myself.

 Please see [github.com/knq/oauth](https://github.com/knq/oauth) for a significantly better implementation and was written from the ground up.